 How a Pin Tumbler Lock Works

-You don’t really need to understand how pin tumbler locks work to successfully pick them, but it does help.
+You don’t really need to understand how a basic pin tumbler locks work to successfully pick them, but it does help.

 Here’s the anatomy of most run-of-the-mill pin tumbler locks: